Landau levels in a time-dependent magnetic field: the Madelung fluid perspective: Fluid mechanics perspective

 \section{Fluid mechanics perspective}

-We will now introduce the Madelung equations relevant to the present problem.
-The purpose of this section is to demonstrate how the hydrodynamical perspective provides an exact solution to the time-dependent problem \eqref{eq:time-dep_Schrodinger}-\eqref{eq:IC_wave_function} that is straightforwardly interpretable in terms of body forces.
+We now introduce the Madelung equations relevant to the present problem.
+The purpose of this section is to demonstrate how the hydrodynamical perspective provides the exact solution to the time-dependent problem \eqref{eq:Schrodinger_bis}-\eqref{eq:IC_wave_function}, in an alternative way that is straightforwardly interpretable in terms of body forces and local dynamics.
 The general solution of this problem was originally derived in \cite{lewis1969exact} using quantum invariants, and we propose here an alternative method using the Madelung transform.
 After reminding that the Madelung equivalent of the Landau levels are shear flows in geostrophic-like balance, we derive an exact solution of the problem.
 This analysis establishes a direct analogy between quantum non-adiabaticity and the process of adjustment in geophysical flows.
 Finally, we propose to analyse the result in terms of pseudo-energy of the perturbed flow.